ammarm08/nodejs-concepts/README.md

 # nodejs-concepts
-Some teaching / self-learning exercise for core ideas in Javascript
+Some teaching / self-learning exercises for core ideas in Javascript

 # The Concepts (Works in Progress)